epurpur/python-intro/README.md

 2. Data types
 3. Loops
 4. Logic
-5. How to import (aka the most important part)
+5. How to import other libraries

 ### A quick note
 Today we are working on python.
 However there is some knowledge of programming that is required.
 Don't worry if you don't know it, please ask questions.
 I will do my best to answer them.
 And I will also do my best to indicate when something is a python specific detail and when it is a programming in general item.